About Us

 Anna Marie Horak traveled to Limonade, Haiti in the summer of 2016 and the people and the land have left a permanent mark on her heart and mind ever since.
 It was her experience in Haiti that first sparked her interest in non-profit work, and since then she has spent years accruing non-profit and humanitarian centered experience in Indiana, Washington, Ecuador, and Washington, DC.

 Anna Marie is a 2020 graduate of DePauw University, where she earned her Bachelor’s degree in Communication and Spanish.
-She is currently a student at Gonzaga University School of Law in Spokane, Washington, where she lives with her fiancee & their two cats, Merry and Pippin.
+She is currently a third-year student at Gonzaga University School of Law in Spokane, Washington, where she lives with her fiancee, their dog Bear & their two cats, Merry and Pippin.

-Anna Marie plans to practice public interest law, so that she can better work towards making tangible and sustainable changes in regards to the equity of marginalized communities not only living in the United States, but around the world.
+Anna Marie plans to practice public interest law so that she can better work towards making tangible and sustainable changes in regards to the equity of marginalized communities not only living in the United States, but around the world.
+She has served on the Konbit board since 2021.